arhuelsman/Service.Core/README.md

 * Adapters should live in their own project.
 This is essential to the Anti-Corruption layer pattern.
 You don't want to mix data retrieval/source models between systems.
 It just creates a headache.
 Keep your adapters separated, and only used to fetch/transform data, and you'll be one happy camper in the future.
 Trust me on that.

+* Keep your dependency injection in your projects specific to that project.
+For example, don't add DI to your main project for your implementation.
+Don't add DI anywhere for your adapters besides in your adapter projects.
+Keep things separate, and you don't end up with dependency hell, and you make sure your implementations are where they belong.
+See the sample project at the end of the readme as an example.

 ### FAQ